zurilg/Scrabble/README.md

->November 12, 2024\
+>November 24, 2024\
 Scrabble, Version 2.0, *License*: MIT (see bottom of README for full license description)

 ## Description
 - A GUI-based version of the popular board game Scrabble.
+- User may choose how many players they wish to play with.
+- Players can be human or AI.
 - The game functions by allowing the player to place a word on the board using the randomly assigned tiles at their disposal.
 Once the player makes the move, the inner game logic ensures that it is valid.
 The game decides the validity of the move by checking whether or not the placed word is in the database of valid words and by checking if the placed word is connected to existing tiles on the board and is not isolated.
 If valid, the points gained from that move are added to the player's score.
 If the move is not valid, the placed tiles are returned to the player, and they must make another move.
 Players also have the option to skip their turn if they choose to.
 - The game adheres to a majority of the original Scrabble rules.
 - This project is made up of 4 different milestones.
-Milestone 2, described here, focuses on implementing the GUI features of the game and expanding upon the previously established framework to support future milestones.
+Milestone 3, described here, focuses on implementing AI players, blank tiles, and premium squares.

 ## Roadmap Ahead
-- Milestone 2 uses much of the logic from the previous milestone, including the MVC design pattern in its implementation.
-This allowed for a rather straightforward implementation of the GUI components.
+- Milestone 3 uses much of the logic from the previous milestone, including the MVC design pattern in its implementation.
-- For milestone 3, we must implement blank tiles and "AI" players.
-AI players will be managed through an "AI Player" class.
+- For milestone 3, we implemented blank tiles, premium squares and "AI" players.
+- AI players will be managed through an "AI Player" class, a subclass of the player class.
 The game will maintain a list of the players playing and iterate through it to determine whose turn it is.
 If the player is an "AI" player, the AI class will handle the logistics of the "AI" making a move, including placing tiles on the board.
-- With milestone 3 due in approximately two weeks, we decided to implement premium squares in milestone 2 to reduce the workload in the future.
+- Premium squares were implemented using an XML file that indicates the coordinates of each premium square and the bonuses they contain.
+- Blank tiles prompt the user to specify which letter the blank tile represents, then validate the turn using the chosen letter.
 - Milestone 4 will require us to customize our boards using XML or JSON.
-XML is already used in milestone 2 to create the premium squares on the board.
+XML is already used in milestone 3 to create the premium squares on the board so custom boards should be straightforward to implement.
+- Milestone 4 will also require us to save and load the state of the board using serialization along with a multi-level undo option for players.

 ## Dependencies